informatica-unica/lip/toyparser/README.md

 ```

 This pattern has an additional benefit in that it is short-circuiting: if one of the expressions being evaluated fails with `Error _` then this is the result of the whole `Add` case; execution won't continue on evaluating the other expression.

+Your job in this task is to rewrite the code you wrote that handles subtraction, multiplication and division using the `==>` operator following the example above.